GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

   from insecure contexts.
 After feedback from developers requesting more time to adjust, the deprecation is deferred to Chrome 93, to be accompanied with a Deprecation Trial.
+* July 2021: After further feedback from developers, the deprecation and the accompanying trial are deferred to Chrome 94.
+In addition, *private* websites are no longer affected by the deprecation.
-* July 2021: Chrome 93 rolls out to Beta.
+* August 2021: Chrome 94 rolls out to Beta.
 Web developers can start signing up for the Deprecation Trial.
-* August 2021: Chrome 93 rolls out to Stable.
+* September 2021: Chrome 94 rolls out to Stable.
 Web developers should have signed up for the Deprecation Trial and deployed trial tokens to production.
 * February 2022: Chrome 99 rolls out to Beta.
 * March 2022: Chrome 99 rolls out to Stable.
 The Deprecation Trial ends.
 Chrome